Miguel (singer): 2012–2013: Label change and second album

-2014–present: Wildheart, War & Leisure and Te Lo Dije
+2014–2023: Wildheart, War & Leisure and Te Lo Dije

 Miguel released his third studio album titled Wildheart on June 30, 2015.
 In December 2014, Miguel released a 3-track EP entitled NWA.HollywoodDreams.Coffee in promotion for the album.
 The album was nominated for a Grammy in the category Best Urban Contemporary Album, also "Coffee" was nominated for Best R&B Song.
 In 2016, Miguel released the single "Waves" that's been remixed by RAC and Tame Impala.

 Miguel played a Cuban-American gangster in Ben Affleck's period crime drama Live by Night, which was released on December 25, 2016, He covered Beyoncé's "Crazy in Love" for the theatrical trailers of Fifty Shades Darker (2017).

 In September 2016, he was an opening act for Sia's Nostalgic for the Present Tour.
 The tour ran until November 6 that year.

 Miguel partnered with Revolve Impact and headlined the Schools Not Prisons tour, along with other musicians, to spread awareness of mass incarceration throughout California.
 His music video for "Now" was filmed in Adelanto, which is the location of California's largest immigration processing center, Adelanto Detention Center.
 In an interview with Rolling Stone, he expresses his advocacy on the corruption and abuse of the immigration system on detained immigrants, "to see innocent people being ripped from their way of life to essentially be incarcerated and used as cheap labor is really crazy to me."

 Miguel's fourth album, War & Leisure, was released on December 1, 2017.
 He describes the album as having "political undertones, because that's what life feels like right now".